lyteword/bsb/psalms/psalm-131.md

----
-weight: 131
----

 # Psalm 131

+## I Have Stilled My Soul

-<sup>1</sup> A song of ascents.
+A song of ascents.
 Of David.

-My heart is not proud, O LORD, my eyes are not haughty.
+<sup>1</sup> My heart is not proud, O LORD, my eyes are not haughty.
 I do not aspire to great things or matters too lofty for me.

 <sup>2</sup> Surely I have stilled and quieted my soul; like a weaned child with his mother, like a weaned child is my soul within me.

 <sup>3</sup> O Israel, put your hope in the LORD, both now and forevermore.